 All around the room girls burst into giggles and some began whispering to each other.

-She could climb out the window because it was on the ground floor but it was still more dramatic than walking out the door.
-It also meant she didn't run into their next teacher, who was headed down the hall at that minute to start their next lesson.
+With that she jammed her notebook under her arm and climbed out the window.
+The classroom was on the ground floor, but it was still more dramatic than walking out the door.
+It also meant she didn't run into their next teacher, who was headed down the hall that very minute to start their next lesson.

 "Heya, Bill," she called to the stable boy on duty.

-"I'm running away from this place."
+"Not this time.
+I'm running away from this place."

 "Lucy getting to you again?"